MaPLe: Multi-modal Prompt Learning: Experiments

 \subsection{Cross-Dataset Evaluation}

 We test the cross-dataset generalization ability of MaPLe by learning multi-modal prompts on all the 1000 ImageNet classes and then transferring it directly on the remaining 10 datasets.
 Table~\ref{tab:xd} shows the performance comparison between MaPLe, CoOp and Co-CoOp.
 On the ImageNet source dataset, MaPLe achieves performance comparable to competing approaches but demonstrates a much stronger generalization performance by surpassing CoOp in 9/10 and Co-CoOp in 8/10 datasets.
-Overall, MaPLe shows competitive performance leading to the highest accuracy of 66.30\% averaged over all datasets.
-This suggests that the use of branch-aware V-L prompting in MaPLe facilitates better generalization for cross-dataset transfer.
+Overall, MaPLe shows competitive performance leading to the highest averaged accuracy of 66.30\%.
+This suggests that the use of branch-aware V-L prompting in MaPLe facilitates better generalization.